apptainer/singularity-userdocs/quick_start.rst

 .. code-block:: none

-    $ singularity build new-sif sandbox
+    $ apptainer build new-sif sandbox

 Doing so may break reproducibility if you have altered your sandbox outside of the context of a definition file, so you are advised to exercise care.

-Singularity Definition Files
+apptainer Definition Files
 ============================

-For a reproducible, verifiable and production-quality container you should build a SIF file using a Singularity definition file.
+For a reproducible, verifiable and production-quality container you should build a SIF file using a apptainer definition file.
 This also makes it easy to add files, environment variables, and install custom software, and still start from your base of choice (e.g., the Container Library).